zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

    Normal operation of the device.
 All device context is retained.

-:code:`PM_DEVICE_STATE_LOW_POWER`

-   Device context is preserved by the HW and need not be restored by the driver.

 :code:`PM_DEVICE_STATE_SUSPENDED`

    Most device context is lost by the hardware.
 Device drivers must save and restore or reinitialize any context lost by the hardware.

-:code:`PM_DEVICE_STATE_OFF`

-   Power has been fully removed from the device.
-The device context is lost when this state is entered.
-Need to reinitialize the device when powering it back on.

 Device Power Management Operations
 ==================================